 Content of the Debrief

-Highlands Certified Consultants undergo intensive training on how to understand and interpret the results of the HAB.
+Highlands Certified Consultants undergo 25+ hours of intensive training on how to understand and interpret the results of the HAB.
 They are well-versed in all areas of the assessment, including Personal Style Measures, Driving Abilities, Specialized Abilities, and Vocabulary.
 They also understand how to interpret the results in light of the Highlands’ proprietary Ability Blends and Ability Patterns.

 No Right or Wrong Answers